Jonathan2251/lbd/source/funccall.rst

 Other features supporting
 -------------------------

-This section supports features of $gp register caller saved register in PIC addressing mode, variable number of arguments and dynamic stack allocation.
+This section supports features for "$gp register caller saved register in PIC addressing mode", "variable number of arguments" and "dynamic stack allocation".

 Run Chapter9_2/ with ch9_3_vararg.cpp to get the following error,